 Rotary PlayGarden, San Jose

-San Jose welcomed this new addition to the playground scene in May 2015.
-Donated by the Rotary of San Jose, this park aims to enable children with special needs to play alongside their siblings and friends.
-Right near the airport, the park offers a wheelchair accessible merry-go-round (moved by kid power!), slides, swings and all sorts of kinetic art to get kids exploring.
+Donated by the Rotary of San Jose in 2015, this park aims to enable children with special needs to play alongside their siblings and friends.
+Right near the airport (with loads of planes flying overhead!), the park offers a wheelchair accessible merry-go-round (moved by kid power!), slides, swings and all sorts of kinetic art to get kids exploring.
 The entire play area is fenced for safety but there’s not a ton of shade there so go on a cloudy day.
 Read more about our visit here.

 Guadalupe River Park